What Does a Lawyer Do?

 Learn About the Salary, Required Skills, & More

-Lawyers, also referred to as attorneys or counselors, are licensed by the state in which they practice to advise and represent clients on legal matters.
+Lawyers, also referred to as attorneys or counselors, are licensed by the state in which they practice to advise and represent clients on legal matters including animal rights.
 They can represent individuals, groups of individuals as a single, litigating party, businesses, or even the government.

 Approximately 792,500 people were employed in this profession in the U.S. in 2016.